ahadb/content-management-systems/README.md

 # Content Management Systems
-Open Source, ECM & Proprietary Content Management Systems (CMS) - an organized list.
+Open Source, ECM & Proprietary, Self, Cloud, Bloggig and more CMSs' - a semi organized list.
 No flat-file CMS's listed here, please check that [specific repository](https://github.com/ahadb/flat-file-cms).
-You'll find the Open Source CMS's in the beginning of the list and the enterprise and proprietary and blogging systems towards the end.
+The CMS world is immense with many different categories and types of software.

-Don't hesitate to represent :punch:.
+Feel free to contrib - don't hesitate to represent :punch:.

 ## Python
 Python can be easy to pick up whether you're a first time programmer or you're experienced with other languages.
 The following pages are a useful first step to get on your way writing programs with Python!